Skip to content

 | table index host OpCode

 SPL that handles large amounts of data can be slowed by unnecessary fields increasing search computation.
-The table command can help reduce the unnecessary data from your search results, but the fields command is generally better practice because it helps to keep or remove fields from search results based on the field list criteria.
+Using table can reduce unnecessary data in your search results, but the fields command is generally better practice because it helps to keep or remove fields from search results based on the field list criteria.

 Utilizing '*' Wildcards